isThatHim/influx-docker/README.md

 DATABASE synology"
 ```

-You may now execute the test script:
+You may now execute the test script.
+This is only required in order to put some
+example data in the mdt database from the host Linux system:

 ```
 $ python data_source.py
 ```